Rays rally with 5 walks in 9th, top Jays for 10th win in row

 Margot put the Rays up 1-0 on a first-inning RBI single.

 Michael Wacha gave up one hit over two scoreless innings as the Rays opener.
-It was his appearance since May 2 after being sidelined by a right hamstring strain.
+It was his first appearance since May 2 after being sidelined by a right hamstring strain.

 A PAIR OF FIRST HIT BASEBALLS

-Tampa Bay SS Taylor Walls doubled twice Saturday night to become only the third switch-hitter since 1900 to have an extra-base hit from each side of the plate in his major league debut, according to the Elias Sports Bureau.
+Walls doubled twice Saturday night to become only the third switch-hitter since 1900 to have an extra-base hit from each side of the plate in his major league debut, according to the Elias Sports Bureau.
 Also accomplishing the feat were Minnesota’s Rich Becker (Sept.
 10, 1993) and George Wright of Texas (April 10, 1982).
 Walls’ wife, daughter, parents were among 30 friends and relatives in attendance.
+He was given both balls as souvenirs.

 RIVALS